japila-books/spark-structured-streaming-internals/docs/StreamingQueryManager.md

 `createQuery` makes sure that the logical plan of the structured query is analyzed (i.e. no logical errors have been found).

-Unless [spark.sql.streaming.unsupportedOperationCheck](configuration-properties.md#spark.sql.streaming.unsupportedOperationCheck) Spark property is turned on, `createQuery` spark-sql-streaming-UnsupportedOperationChecker.md#checkForStreaming[checks the logical plan of the streaming query for unsupported operations].
+Unless [spark.sql.streaming.unsupportedOperationCheck](configuration-properties.md#spark.sql.streaming.unsupportedOperationCheck) configuration property is enabled, `createQuery` [checks the logical plan of the streaming query for unsupported operations](spark-sql-streaming-UnsupportedOperationChecker.md#checkForStreaming).

 (only when `spark.sql.adaptive.enabled` Spark property is turned on) `createQuery` prints out a WARN message to the logs: